watermullins/Risegarro-s-AOEII-GIF-Maker/README.md

 * unzip folder

 ## Generate the GIFs
-* place the PNGs in a folder called frames in the script's directory (see directory map below)
+* place the extracted PNGs in a folder called frames in the script's directory (see directory map below)
 * running the script will place the 16 generated GIFs in the parent directory

 ### Directory Structure